gurbain/mouse_locomotion/README.md

 ```

 ### Editing
-An overview of the simulation process can be found in **architecture.jpg**.
-The init.py and main.py scripts are started from the blender object **obj_head**
+An overview of the simulation process can be found in *architecture.jpg*.
+The init.py and main.py scripts are started from the blender object *obj_head* (see Outliner tab).
+This can be modified in the Logic Editor tab.